MaTsou/how-to/separate_concerns_within_rails.md

 ### Processor classes
 These classes are concerned with « processing » model persistence action.
-The naming convention for processor methods is `do_xxx`.
+The naming convention for processor methods is `proceed_to_xxx`.
 Processor parent class provide a @target and a @context instance variables.

 ```
 # app/processors/stays_processor.rb
-class StaysProcessor < Processor
+class StaysProcessor < Processable::Processor
-  def do_update
+  def proceed_to_update
     @target.update( @context[:params] )
   end
 end